LaunchPad2021/python-serial-mqtt-bridge/README.md

 # Serial Port to MQTT Bridge

+## Can't run this on docker due to Serial Port forwarding limitations on docker.

 ### 1. [__bridge.py__](./bridge.py)
 Contains python program to bridge Serial Port and MQTT Server.
 - Data received on serial port will be published to topics based on data type.